Find Affordable College Courses

 26 Yearly Graduations

-Arizona State University - Skysong comes in at #18 on our list of the most popular colleges offering master's degrees in liberal arts / sciences and humanities.
+Arizona State University - Skysong comes in at #18 on our list of the most popular colleges offering master's degrees in liberal arts / sciences & humanities.
 Roughly 53,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,710 per year, while in-state graduate students, on average, pay $9,774 per year.
-For the 2020-2021 academic year, 26 master's degrees were handed out to liberal arts / sciences and humanities majors at ASU - Skysong.
-About 62% of this group were women, and 50% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,308 per year, while in-state graduate students, on average, pay $10,170 per year.
+During the most recent year for which we have data, 26 people received their master's degree in liberal arts / sciences & humanities from ASU - Skysong.
+About 65% of this group were women, and 76% were students from an underrepresented racial-ethnic group.
+Data shows that ASU - Skysong graduates that hold this degree go on to make a median salary of $51,346.

 #20